felix-lang/felix/doc/articles/unique.rst

 which is a Felix string and copy its value into an a C array using the method `_unsafe_cstr`:

 .. code-block:: felix

     // Constructors
     ctor ucstr (var s:string) = {
-       var p =  s._unsafe_cstr; // malloc'd copy of string contents if debug perform
+       // malloc'd copy of string contents
-         println$ "Creating " + p.repr + " @" + p.address.repr;
+       var p =  s._unsafe_cstr;
        return pack p;
     }

-What this does is malloc a new array and copy the contents of the C++ internal array.
-It is not safe because it is returning a raw pointer which we might forget to free, but we're going to fix that by coercing it to a unique type.
+What `_unsafe_cstr` does is malloc a new array and copy the contents of the C++ internal array into it, it used the C++ method `c_str()` to gain access to the internal C array.
+This is the C++ `string` class cheat method.
+Our `_unsafe_cstr` is not safe because it is returning a raw pointer which we might forget to free, but we're trying to fix that by coercing it to a unique type.
+By wrapping into a box.

 Another constructor just copies an existing C string and packs it up into a unique type: